10up/Engineering-Best-Practices/_includes/markdown/Vue.md

 ### Including with NPM

-[NPM](https://vuejs.org/v2/guide/installation.html#NPM) is the recommended installation method when building large scale applications with Vue.
-You can always tweak your settings to use Webpack for module bundling.
+[NPM](https://vuejs.org/v2/guide/installation.html#NPM) is the recommended installation method when building NPM-enabled applications with Vue.
 This method of installation is recommended for Vue-based applications when you want more custom and fine-grained control over the dependencies being used.
 You might also consider using this method when a project is taking advantage of NPM as a front-end package manager.

 ### Installing with a CLI